 Cross-border communication was informal, with scientists in Argentina dependent on reports from OVDAS to get information about ground-based monitoring.
 The Buenos Aires VAAC was engaged with ash monitoring for aviation, but there was little support on the ground.
 Interviewees raised the issue of alert levels in particular: while SERNAGEOMIN has volcano alert levels (red, orange, yellow and green), the Chilean civil protection alert levels (which are multihazard) only have three levels (red, yellow and green).
-There are no alert levels on the Argentinian side and the complexity of the levels on the Chilean side opened up the possibility of misunderstandings.
+There are no alert levels on the Argentinian side and the complexity of the levels on the Chilean side opened up the possibility of misunderstandings, as is clear from the interviews.

 Post-eruption: Since the 2011 eruption, some progress has been made in creating stronger links between the Observatorio Volcanico de los Andes del Sur (OVDAS, a Chilean organisation) and scientific and civil protection institutions in Argentina, but resources for volcano monitoring in Argentina remain scarce.
 Argentina has started to set up a volcano observatory via its geological survey, SEGEMAR.